nhsx/digital-health-insights/index.md

 <p>The over 75s are 12% less likely to use online services than average, with more than two thirds (68%) having not using any online GP service in the last 12 months [<a href="https://gp-patient.co.uk/">2</a>].</p>

-<p><strong>Figure 3.</strong> Online GP service use between survey respondents (by age group) that used an online services within the last 12 months (as of March 2021).
+<p><strong>Figure 3.</strong> Online GP service use between survey respondents (by age group) that used an online service within the last 12 months (as of March 2021).
 Source: GP Patient Survey 2021.</p>

 {% include online_activities_75.html %}

 <p>Interestingly, 16-24s were second least likely to use online GP services, with 41% using an online service in the last 12 months (compared with 44% nationally) [<a href="https://gp-patient.co.uk/">2</a>].</p>

-<p><strong>Figure 4.</strong> Online GP service use between survey respondents (by age group) that used an online services within the last 12 months (as of March 2021).
+<p><strong>Figure 4.</strong> Online GP service use between survey respondents (by age group) that used an online service within the last 12 months (as of March 2021).
 Source: GP Patient Survey 2021.</p>

 {% include online_activities_25.html %}

 <h4>Why aren't patients aged 75+ using online GP services?</h4>

-<p>In a recent report on digital inclusion, Age UK found that 42% of aged 75 and over do not use the internet [<a href="https://www.ageuk.org.uk/globalassets/age-uk/documents/reports-and-publications/reports-and-briefings/active-communities/digital-inclusion-in-the-pandemic-final-march-2021.pdf">6</a>].</p>
+<p>In a recent report on digital inclusion, Age UK found that 42% of patients aged 75 and over do not use the internet [<a href="https://www.ageuk.org.uk/globalassets/age-uk/documents/reports-and-publications/reports-and-briefings/active-communities/digital-inclusion-in-the-pandemic-final-march-2021.pdf">6</a>].</p>

 <p>Furthermore, a lack of digital skills among the over 75+ age group (79%) was the most common reason for not using the internet.
 The next most common reasons were a lack of trust in the internet (39%) and not having good enough access to equipment and/or broadband (30%) [<a href="https://www.ageuk.org.uk/globalassets/age-uk/documents/reports-and-publications/reports-and-briefings/active-communities/digital-inclusion-in-the-pandemic-final-march-2021.pdf">6</a>].</p>